rizapopal/rizapopal202/README.md

 - 👀 I’m interested in improving my skills & learning new things
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on every and all projects.
-- 📫 You can reach me via email: rizapopal@gmail.com

 <!---
 rizapopal202/rizapopal202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.